graphhopper/graphhopper/docs/core/profiles.md

 ## Standard Profiles

 When calculating routes with GraphHopper you can customize how different kinds of roads shall be prioritized.
-For example when travelling long distances with a car you typically want to use the highway, because this way you will reduce your travelling time.
+For example when travelling long distances with a car you typically want to use the highway to minimize your travelling time.
 However, if you are going by bike you certainly do not want to use the highway and rather take some shorter route, use designated bike lanes and so on.

 GraphHopper includes the following pre-configured 'vehicles', that you can choose from depending on the type of vehicle you want to calculate routes for: